(Website Addition of March 15, 2003)

 Occam's Razor Back to String Theory vs Nether Theory

-The "razor" portion of this name, I believe, is based upon the upon the sharp edge of discrimination, the ability to distinguish truth by choosing the explanation that raises fewer questions than any other explanation.
+The "razor" portion of this name, I believe, is based upon the sharp edge of discrimination, the ability to distinguish truth by choosing the explanation that raises fewer questions than any other explanation.
 "Occam" comes from William Occam who is credited with his "law of economy", Never multiply explanations or make them more complicated than necessary.
 It is vain to do with more what can be done with less.

 This law supposedly became the cornerstone of investigative disciplines, but has been discarded in science for over a century in favor of political considerations.
 If each of us will make the effort to use this law when examining theories championed by supposed experts and amateurs alike, we may find that some of the amateurs' observations and theories are far better than those of the supposed experts.